 A Production Line© representing “Actual” work progress as reported in the Loqust “Quantity Tracking” module.

-The person or group that makes assignments to direct works to complete a Task.
+The person or group that makes assignments to direct workers to complete a Task.
 (Last Planner® in LCI terms)

-A Production Line© representing the completion of a Task based on its "to date" history. ("Here is how this Task will be completed if we continue doing what we have been doing")
+A Production Line© representing the completion projection based on actual past production of a Task based on its "to date" history. ("Here is how this Task will be completed if we continue doing what we have been doing.")

-Literally refers to the colocation of the design and/or construction team in one place to facilitate collaboration However, the Big Room concept is more than co-location of people; it is about fostering the collaborative behavior and the work they are producing.
+Literally refers to the colocation of the design and/or construction team in one place to facilitate collaboration.
+However, the Big Room concept is more than co-location of people; it is about fostering the collaborative behavior of the work they are producing.

 As a verb: “to isolate one activity from the next.”
 A mechanism for deadening the force of reality unfolding in a manner that is contrary to what was anticipated in the plan.
 For example, a capacity buffer is created by committing to complete less work than what would be achieved according to the planned capacity of the resource.
 If production falls behind schedule, there is capacity available for catching up.
 (Lean production/construction generally prefers capacity buffers to inventory buffers.)